shinning0821/shinning0821.github.io/_pages/about.md

 - *2025.02*: &nbsp;🎉🎉 Our paper "Medical sam adapter: Adapting segment anything model for medical image segmentation" has been accepted by MedIA.
 - *2024.12*: &nbsp;🎉🎉 Our paper "Multi-scale Context Intertwining for Panoramic Renal Pathology Segmentation" has been accepted by ICASSP 2025.
 - *2024.12*: &nbsp;🎉🎉 Our paper "Dawn: Domain-adaptive weakly supervised nuclei segmentation via cross-task interactions" has been accepted by IEEE TCSVT.
+- *2024.5*: &nbsp;🎉🎉 Our paper "Dynamic pseudo label optimization in point-supervised nuclei segmentation" has been early accepted by MICCAI 2024 (top11%).
+- *2024.2*: &nbsp;🎉🎉 Our paper "Boundary-aware Contrastive Learning for Semi-supervised Nuclei Instance Segmentation" has been accepted by MIDL 2024 (Oral).

 # 📝 Publications